What is a Kernel Panic on Mac and How to Fix it?

 - Choose Apple menu > Restart.

-Do nothing.
 Apple Diagnostics would launch automatically and test your hardware condition.
 If any problems are detected, you’ll get a detailed report which is now your official invitation to pay a visit to Apple Support.

 The last-ditch solution to Kernel Panic

 So, here we are.
-Nothing of the above helped and now you are desperately scrolling this on your friend’s computer (as your Mac keeps on crashing, obviously).
-In no way you should panic.
+Nothing of the above helped, and now you are desperately scrolling this on your friend’s computer (as your Mac keeps on crashing, obviously).
+In no way should you panic.
 Now, you can try a way that most definitely will save your Mac — reinstall your OS from scratch.
 It’s like starting a new life — and there’s nothing difficult to it.